 - Weight gain or loss with no known reason

 - Unusual bleeding or discharge

 Most often, these symptoms are not due to cancer.
 They may be caused by non-cancerous (benign) tumors or other medical conditions.
 If your elderly parent is having any of these symptoms or other changes in health, see a doctor as soon as possible.
 Don't wait to feel pain.
 In its early stages, cancer usually doesn't cause pain.

 Cancer Treatments for Elderly People

-There are a number of cancer treatments.
-Doctors often use several type of treatment in conjunction.
-Some of the most common treatments include:
+There are a number of cancer treatments of which doctors often use several in conjunction with each other.
+Some of the most common cancer treatments include:

 Recently, doctors have also been using biological therapy for some cancers.
 Some biological therapies help the body's own defenses kill cancer cells.
 Other biological therapies block the chain of events in and around cancer cells so that they die or stop growing.